National Resistance Brigades: History

 The Democratic Front for the Liberation of Palestine was formed in 1969 but the National Resistance Brigades were established in late September 2000.
 The group was initially known as the Red Star Brigades, before being renamed the Palestinian National Resistance Battalions during the Second Intifada.
 They remain committed to a non-intervention policy in the domestic affairs of any Arab country.

 In August 2001, Palestinian security forces Amin Abu Hatab, aged 26, and Hisham Abu Jamus, aged 24, carried out an attack on an Israeli army base.
 They killed three Israeli soldiers.
 In 2005, they reorganized before the Israeli disengagement from Gaza and took part in firing rockets and mortars against Israeli areas inside Gaza's borders.

 In October 2007, they signed an agreement with other Palestinian factions, including Fatah's al-Aqsa Martyrs' Brigades, and between 2010 and 2011 they carried out attacks with the Palestinian Islamic Jihad.
 On 26 September they shelled Sderot with the al-Aqsa Martyrs' Brigades, which they said was a response to Israeli crimes against Palestinians in the West Bank and Gaza.
 They took part in the 2014 Gaza War, and their spokesman Abu Khaled reported in an interview that 25 members of the National Resistance Brigades had been killed, including media officer Youssef Al-Wasifi.
 He reported that 750 rockets and mortar shells had been fired by the brigades at Israeli settlements, 20 sniper operations had been carried out, and that they had killed at least 8 Israeli soldiers in video-recorded operations.
 In May 2017 they conducted a joint exercise with the Abdul al-Qadir al-Husseini Brigades at a military training site in the Gaza Strip to display new artillery and missile tactics.

 On 30 March 2018, 'Abd al-Qader Mardi and Suliman al-Hawajri, members of the National Resistance Brigades, were killed during the Great Return March but didn't participate in hostilities.
 In 2020 they expanded their online presence and they promoted their militant activity on Telegram.

-In February 2023, they announced that they bombed Israeli settlements bordering the Gaza Strip in response to Israeli strikes, and in April they bombed the city of Ashkelon.
+In February 2023, they announced that they bombed Israeli communities bordering the Gaza Strip in response to Israeli strikes, and in April they bombed the city of Ashkelon.